Fundamentals

 Valid Usage for Structure Pointer Chains

-Any parameter that is a structure containing a void*
+Any parameter that is a structure containing a void* pNext member

-must have a value of pNext
+must have a value of pNext that is either NULL, or is a pointer to

-a valid extending structure, containing sType
+a valid extending structure, containing sType and pNext

 members as described in the Vulkan Documentation and

-Extensions document in the section Extending Structures
+Extensions document in the section Extending Structures.

-The set of structures connected by pNext
+The set of structures connected by pNext pointers is referred to as a

-pNext
+pNext chain.

-Each structure included in the pNext
+Each structure included in the pNext chain must be defined at runtime

 by either: